nicolaspearson/salespal/README.md

-# SALESPAL #
+# README #

-This is a SalesPal demo app that use NodeJS, Koa, Typescript, and MongoDB to serve an API, and AngularJS to provide the user interface.
+A demo MANK stack (MonogoDB, AngularJS, NodeJS, Koa) stock item app that provides CRUD operations to store vehicle information.
+It makes use of NodeJS, Koa, and MongoDB to serve a RESTful API, and AngularJS to provide the user interface.
+The frontend and backend have both been written in Typescript.

 ### How do I get set up? ###